stevetointon/stevetointon/README.md

-- 👋 Hi, I’m @stevetointon
+- 👋 Hi, I’m @stevetointon, a QA specialist working in San Francisco, CA.
 - 👀 I’m interested in all things Blockchain and solidity.
 - 🌱 I’m currently learning solidity through Encode Academy.
 - 💞️ I’m looking to collaborate on DeFi and NFT projects coming up at ETH Lisbon in October.